xieyonn/blink-cmp-dat-word/README.md

 - Fast
     - Use [Double-Array Tire](https://linux.thai.net/~thep/datrie/datrie.html) data structure to build the word completion source, with query time < 1ms.
-    - After the DAT tree is built, it is saved as a binary cache file and only rebuilt when the word source file is updated.
+    - Use binary file for serialization, only rebuilt when the word source file is updated.
 - Async: All operations are performed asynchronously and will never block.

 ## Requirements